 The Texas Higher Education Coordinating Board finalized its rules associated with this statute on October 25, 2007.
 Students affected by this law who plan to attend another institution of higher education should become familiar with that institution's policies on dropping courses.

 To drop a class or withdraw from the college, you must follow the prescribed procedure.
 It is your responsibility as a student to drop or withdraw.
 Failure to do so will result in your receiving a performance grade, usually a grade of "F".

 You can drop or withdraw from classes in three ways:

 Visit your college Admissions/Registrar’s Office (and/or advising) at http://www.dcccd.edu/Why/Apply/Pages/AdmRegOff.aspx and complete a drop/withdrawal form.

 Drop classes online through eConnect at https://econnect.dcccd.edu/.
 In certain instances you may not be able to drop online; you will have to drop in person or by mail.

 3. By mail or fax

 Print this drop form (PDF - 36KB) http://www.dcccd.edu/Why/Reg/Registration/Documents/DropRequestForm.pdf, fill it out and mail or fax it to the college Admissions/Registrar’s Office.
 You must give at least one reason why you are dropping for each class.
 Forms that are mailed or faxed must be postmarked or date-stamped on a date prior to or on the last day to drop the class.
 Be sure to include a legible copy of a photo ID with your form.

-A drop/withdrawal request by any means must be received in the Admissions/Registrar's Office by the official drop/withdrawal deadline as indicated on the Academic Calendar and the current class schedule.
+A drop/withdrawal request by any means must be received in the Admissions/Registrar's Office (and/or advising) by the official drop/withdrawal deadline as indicated on the Academic Calendar and the current class schedule.
 No drop or withdrawal requests are accepted by telephone or email.